Alison Wallace | CEO

 Harpinder Collacott | Chair of Trustees

-Harpinder Collacott is the Executive Director of Development Initiatives (DI) and a Board Trustee of WaterAid UK and the UK umbrella body, BOND.
+Harpinder (Pin) is the Executive Director for Mercy Corps Europe.
+Prior to joining Mercy Corps in October 2022, she was Chief Executive of Development Initiatives.
+As well as being Chair of SOS Children’s Villages UK, she is Vice-Chair of UK umbrella body, BOND, and until October 2022 a Board Trustee of WaterAid UK.
 Harpinder has a diverse background in development and international affairs.
 Over the last 25 years, she has held a variety of roles including the Political Advisor to the Prosecutor with the War Crimes Tribunal for Sierra Leone, Human Rights Programme Officer for the Oak Foundation, and South Asia Researcher for the Woodrow Wilson International Center for Scholars.
 Harpinder holds an undergraduate from Cambridge University and a post-graduate in international relations from London School of Economics.

 Graham has recently retired after 28 years of leadership at one of the UK’s most successful technology companies, where he was President and Chief Operating Officer and a member of the Board.
 He serves as a trustee of a number of charities.
 He has supported SOS Children’s Villages for 10 years.